 What about DNS Name Uncloaking?

-Yes, rethinkdns follow CNAME redirects and match them against the domains in the blocklist to counteract DNS CNAME cloaking.
+Yes, Rethink DNS follow CNAME and HTTPS/SVCB redirects and match them against the domains in the blocklist to counteract DNS CNAME or HTTPS/SVCB cloaking.

 Should the DNS requests be sent over HTTP POST or GET?

 Currently, we support both.
 HTTP GET requests are cached and might be a tad faster than POST.